Leo-Cheung-CUHK/openwifi-hw/README.md

 # JIT-HW
 This repository includes Hardware/FPGA design.
 To be used with [openwifi driver and software repository](https://github.com/Leo-Cheung-CUHK/openwifi-JIT).
 This repository is based on the original [openwifi-HW](https://github.com/open-sdr/openwifi-hw).
-This readme only describes the new features provided in JIT-HW.
-To see more detail about the original design of openwifi-HW, please check the README_Openwifi.md.
+This readme only describes the new features provided in this version.
+To see more detail about the installation of this version, please check the README_for_Installation.md.

 # New Feature
 ## Multi-Queue design